kserve/website/docs/modelserving/v1beta1/rollout/canary.md

 # Canary Rollout Strategy

 KServe supports canary rollouts for inference services.
 Canary rollouts allow for a new version of an InferenceService to receive a percentage of traffic.
-KSserve supports a configurable canary rollout strategy with multiple steps.
+Kserve supports a configurable canary rollout strategy with multiple steps.
 The rollout strategy can also be implemented to rollback to the previous revision if a rollout step fails.

 KServe automatically tracks the last good revision that was rolled out with 100% traffic.
 The `canaryTrafficPercent` field in the component's spec needs to be set with the percentage of traffic that should be routed to the new revision.
 KServe will then automatically split the traffic between the last good revision and the revision that is currently being rolled out according to the `canaryTrafficPercent` value.